eunchangchoi/eunchangchoi.github.io/index.md

 ▪ <a href="https://www.technologyreview.kr/nft-%ec%97%b4%ed%92%8d-%ec%96%bc%eb%a7%88%eb%82%98-%eb%a9%8b%ec%a7%80%ea%b3%a0-%ec%96%bc%eb%a7%88%eb%82%98-%ec%9c%84%ed%97%98%ed%95%a0%ea%b9%8c/"> "NFT craze : How dazzling is it and also risky?"</a> MIT Tech Review Korea (Dec.2021)<br>
 ▪ ' NFTying Memes, Digital Art Trading and Copyrights' Cybercommunication Academic Society, Fall Conference (Nov.2021) <br>
 ▪ <a href="https://www.technologyreview.kr/누가-메타버스-플랫폼을-구축하고-있고-메타버스-세/">"Who's Building Metaverse Platforms and How Metaverse World to be Governed? "</a> MIT Tech Review Korea (Nov.2021)<br>
-▪ " Who Owns Baby Shark Dance?:Copyright Dispute over the Global Meme Phenomenon" (forthcoming) <br>
+▪ " Who Owns the Baby Shark Dance?: Copyright Dispute over the Global Meme Phenomenon" (forthcoming) <br>
 ▪ Book Chapter,"Technology Risk" in <i> The Key Concepts of Science Technology and Society </i>, Publisher 社會評論(Oct.2021) <br>
 ▪ "The Leviathan Rises from the Deep: Battle of Tech Giants"<a href="https://www.orfonline.org/cyfy/"> CyFy Edit</a> (Indian journal on technology)(Oct.
 2021) <br>
 ▪ Book <i> Automated Algorithms as a New Institution: Socio-Legal Perspective on AI</i>, Publisher Hanul MPlus (forthcoming 2022) <br>